sakasikai/blm-mll/source/Tutorial.md

-## Evaluation and interpsaretation of the blm-mll
+## Evaluation and interpretation of the blm-mll

 metrics